Malaysia says committee to study Forest City project

-KUALA LUMPUR, Aug 28 (Reuters) - Malaysia said on Tuesday a committee would review the $100 billion Forest City real estate project, a day after Prime Minister Mahathir Mohamad said foreigners would not be granted visas to live there.
+KUALA LUMPUR (Reuters) - Malaysia said on Tuesday a committee would review the $100 billion Forest City real estate project, a day after Prime Minister Mahathir Mohamad said foreigners would not be granted visas to live there.

 Mahathir’s comments were a setback for Chinese developer Country Garden Holdings Co Ltd as it tries to revive faltering demand in the project on Malaysia’s southern tip.

-“We will form a committee to study and review whatever terms that were agreed to previously,” Housing and Local Government Minister Zuraida Kamaruddin said at a press conference.
+“We will form a committee to study and review whatever terms that were agreed to previously,” Housing and Local Government Minister Zuraida Kamaruddin told a press conference.

 “We will engage with all the agencies involved and also the developer.
-Then we see what is the best way forward,” the minister said, according to a recording of the press conference.
+Then we see what is the best way forward,” the minister said.

 Shares in Hong Kong-listed Country Garden, China’s largest property developer by sales, fell as much as 3.5 percent in early trade on Tuesday following Mahathir’s announcement.